|If you administer a server and have forgotten the MySQL password of the |

 *Nix or Mac:

-3. In another command window, start the mysql client:
+4. In another commandline window, start the mysql client:

-4. Find the name of the admin user (probably 'root'; you cannot create users when running with skip-grant-tables), update that user's password:
+5. Verify that the name of the admin user is 'root'; you cannot create users when running with skip-grant-tables):

 Win: restart the services in services.msc, or run ...